kamaldeen91/qsp-modeling-with-python/README.md

 will plot the 3 ODE models (defined in pk_model_and_par.py) for 10 days and plot the second and third compartments of the model for two drug dose 200mg/l and 400mg/l.

 ###### multi_dose_plot(drug_doses, num_comp, num_days, num_dose, interval, comp)
-will plot the same compartments and doses for multiple drugs
+will plot the same compartments and doses for multiple drugs.

 ###### multi_dose_with_delay_plot(drug_doses, num_comp, num_days, num_dose, interval, delay, comp)
 will plot the same compartments and doses for multiple drugs with delay.